Cleaning is the basic necessity of any kitchen and it is very important as it is the place we make our food.

 They are so hard that they cannot be removed with a splash of water.

-To get that shiny countertop back some people use it over cleaner but they don’t know that it might clean the surface but it has negative effects on the countertop.
+To get that shiny countertop back some people use it over cleaner but they don’t know that it might clean the surface but it has adverse effects on the countertop.

 What is the Effect of Oven Cleaner on the Kitchen Countertop?